leolwin999/leolwin-site/src/data/blog/_assembly/memory-management-in-assembly.md

 ## Outro

-Memory management in Assembly can be energy draining but man, it's crazy cool.
+Memory management in Assembly is indeed energy draining but man, it's crazy cool.
 You understand how the system really works!
 You’ll learn how stacks grow, how pointers behave, how programs crash and also how to stop them.
-And whenever you do assembly keep in your mind that:
+And whenever you do assembly keep in mind that:

 ![Uncle Ben Quote](@/assets/images/uncle_ben_quote.gif)